fgeorgatos/fgeorgatos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the Big Bang project
+- 🔭 I’m currently working on the Big Bang project - or, anyway, a small part of it
 - 🌱 I’m currently learning esoteric languages
 - 👯 I’m looking to collaborate on scientific computing projects
 - 🤔 I’m looking for help with bit wrangling